oubiwann/lxml/README.md

 ##### ``get-account``

-Takes a single arguement and returns
+Takes a single arguement and returns data for the account associated with the provided id.

 ```lisp
 > (set `#(ok ,account) (rcrly:get-account 1))
 #(ok